-Working in design at Tt since 2015 I have had the privilege of working on a large variety of notable IPs across three separate projects.
-I have summarised my role on each project below, but broadly speaking, and depending on the project’s stage of development, my role can consist of:
+Working in design at Tt from 2015-2017 had the privilege of working on a large variety of notable IPs across four separate projects.
+I have summarised my role on each project below, but broadly speaking, and depending on the project’s stage of development, my role could consist of:

 - Implementing events and incidental gameplay myself using Tt’s in-house level editor and scripting languages

 - Designing each event (puzzles, quests, races, minigames) and collecting all the information into a concise but complete hub design document

 - Creating a blockout of an entire hub using SketchUp